davidmasp/IEO_PRAC_analysis/prac_analysis_doc.md

 Looking at the metadata, we observe the common structure followed in the datasets of the TCGA project.
 The first column is the clinical variable abbreviated, the second an explanation of the variable and the last one contains the [CDEID](https://www.nlm.nih.gov/cde/glossary.html#cdedefinition ) code to obtain more information in the [CDE website](https://www.nlm.nih.gov/cde).

-As an example we can see in the figures, there are clinical variables and sample variables giving information about the samples.
+As an example, we can see in the figures the representation of some column data.

 ### Tumor / Normal Samples